ItsLawy/First-App/README.md

 # First-App

-<h1>Hello!</h1>, this's the very first app i make in my journey to learn react ,
-and building an electron app was the best choice for me, since i have always wanted to build an electron app.
+Hello!, this's the very first app i make in my journey to learn react , and building an electron app was the best choice for me, since i have always wanted to build an electron app.